History of the WHG

 On Professor Lathrop’s return to Paris in 1998, the neurogeneticist Professor Anthony Monaco took over, expanding research on the biological basis of disease and doubling the size of the centre’s staff.
 The Centre moved to its own purpose-built £27m premises, the Henry Wellcome Building of Genomic Medicine, in 1999.

 Professor Peter Donnelly was Director of the centre from 2007 - 2018.
-Under his leadership the laboratory has been extended to accommodate the continued expansion of the Centre’s research effort.
-In 2010 Yvonne Jones, joint head of the Structural Biology Division (STRUBI), became Deputy Director of WTCHG.
+Under his leadership the laboratory was extended to accommodate the continued expansion of the Centre’s research effort.
+In 2010 Professor Yvonne Jones, joint head of the Structural Biology Division (STRUBI), became Deputy Director of WTCHG.
 In 2019 John Todd, Professor of Precision Medicine and Director of the Diabetes and Inflammation Laboratory was appointed Director of the WHG and Julian Knight became Deputy Director.